-Getting up at 4 AM was no longer about seeing a multi-colored sky, but experiencing one of Indonesia’s greatest cultural landmarks with as few people as possible.
+Getting up at 4 AM was no longer about seeing a multi-colored sky, but experiencing one of Indonesia's most celebrated cultural landmarks with as few people as possible.

 Borobudur Temple is the world's largest Buddhist monument, its construction dating back to the 8th and 9th centuries (300 years before Cambodia's Angkor Wat).

-The monument as a whole is dedicated to Buddha, while the reliefs are aimed at depicting his life and teachings.
+The monument is dedicated to Buddha, while the reliefs depict his life and teachings.

 The precision required to construct such a perfectly symmetrical building, 1,000 years before modern construction equipment was developed, boggles the mind.

 In 1991, it was listed as a UNESCO World Heritage Site and has since become one of Indonesia's top tourist attractions, thanks in part to its easy access from the nearby city of Yogyakarta in Central Java.

 Entrance to the Borobudur monument before sunrise is gained through the nearby Manohara hotel.

 A sarong is required for men and women, and available for free to visitors (as well as a flashlight).